Biology Department Majors and Minors

 In addition, our department offers a variety of May Term (Intensive Learning) courses that engage students on campus and through travel.
 Many of our students gain experience through internships with medical professionals and businesses in the area, while others also expand their horizons by studying abroad.

 The Biology Department is housed in the Life Science Building, including a wide range of modern instrumentation such as a microscopy facility, tissue culture facility, thermal cyclers, and a greenhouse.

 Ninety-one percent of those who participated in the alumni survey indicated receiving job offers or an acceptance to graduate school within six months of graduation.
 Biology Department students are entering competitive graduate schools, health professional schools, and businesses.
 Our students interested in health careers are guided by a Health Professions Advisory Group.

-Getting involved in campus organizations provides a way to connect with other biology majors and environmental program majors.
-The Biology Club, Earthbound, SIHC, and three honor societies are among those that interest our students.
+Getting involved in campus organizations such as the Biology Club provides a way to connect with other biology majors.